Following NRA Infighting, New York Attorney General Launches Investigation Into The Group’s Financial Ties

 — NPR (@NPR) April 27, 2019

-The NRA was the subject of major controversies last year after Parkland shooting survivors started a campaign against the pro-gun group, with many of its prominent members including spokesperson Dana Loesch getting into national TV debates with teenagers advocating gun control.
+The NRA was the subject of major controversies last year after Parkland shooting survivors started a campaign against the pro-gun group, with many of its prominent members, including spokesperson Dana Loesch, getting into national TV debates with teenagers advocating gun control.
 The months following the shooting saw NRA aggressively push its agenda, with Wayne LaPierre reassuring the group’s patrons that Washington lobbyists would never allow for gun reform to take place.

 However, the developments also invited further scrutiny of the organization which has not always been transparent about its funding sources.
 It is not yet clear what exactly the investigators are looking for, but observers believe that the group’s “non-profit” status will be seriously under threat if financial irregularities are found.
 Such an instance would be a major victory for gun control advocates who have long been demanding that the NRA become more transparent about its financial dealings.